Services

 FlowCo runs fixed-scope, phased engagements.
 No open-ended hourly work, and no long, uncertain transformation programs.
 Each stage is designed to reduce risk, prove value early, and build on existing ERP and operational systems.

-Phase 1: Data Readiness Assessment (3–4 weeks)
+Phase 1: Data Readiness Assessment, 3 to 4 Weeks

 We start by reviewing your current systems, including ERP, CRM, operations, reporting tools, and any additional data sources like ecommerce, phone systems, or corporate spend platforms.